TOKYO ELECTRON LIMITED

 Leader Programs

-Onboarding Education
+Onboarding Reinforcement

 We provide important knowledge and skills related to ethics and compliance, information security, environment, safety and quality, risk management, and sustainability at the time of joining the company.
-We have prepared appropriate programs in accordance with the laws and cultures of each country.
-Additionally, we are expanding DX basic education to all employees to ensure they understand the importance of DX and can take action towards transformation.
+We have prepared appropriate programs in accordance with the laws and cultures of each region.

 Specific initiatives